tendermint/tendermint/docs/architecture/adr-075-rpc-subscription.md

   the future we may want to use a more structured and/or expressive query.
 The Filter object can be extended with more fields as needed to support this.

+- Some users have trouble communicating with the RPC service because of configuration problems like improperly-set CORS policies.
+While this design does not address those issues directly, we might want to revisit how we set policies in the RPC service to make it less susceptible to confusing errors caused by misconfiguration.

 ---
 ## Consequences